corrode/corrode.github.io/content/blog/prototyping/index.md

 If the function is not generic from the start, it's easier to remove the duplication later.

 Only introduce generics when you see a clear pattern emerge in multiple places.
+I personally avoid generics up until the very last moment.
+I want to feel the "pain" of duplication logic before I abstract it away.
+In 50% of the cases, I find that the problem is not missing generics, but that there's a better algorithm or data structure that solves the problem more elegantly.

 Also avoid "fancy" generic type signatures: